 About Tubal Reversals

-Dr. Rosenfeld performs all his tubal reversal surgeries at the state-of-the-art hospital complex called First Street Surgical Center.
+Dr. Rosenfeld performs all his tubal reversal surgeries at the state-of-the-art hospital complex called First Surgical Hospital.
 It is very rare that a patient needs to spend a night in the hospital.
 But if a patient comes from far away and needs to stay overnight in Houston before traveling, excellent accommodation near our tubal reversal surgery center is readily available.

 The length of time your tubes have been tied is not important to having a successful tubal reversal procedure.
 We help women everyday who had tubal ligation 10 or more years ago.
 Here are some testimonials from tubal reversal patients who had their tubes tied for a long time.